Ms. Gunter is a ten year and half year cervical cancer survivor. She currently works PT/FT for the department of Revenue with the state of

 Navita was also asked by Janice Emerson to be a guest speaker at a cancer summit associated with the Department of Health and the CDC (Centers For Disease Control).

-A partnership of the Centers of Disease Control, the Tennessee Department of Health and the citizens of Tennessee , TC2 has ~ 300 volunteer members working in six regional groups across the state.
+A partnership of the Centers of Disease Control, the Tennessee Department of Health and the citizens of Tennessee, TC2 has ~ 300 volunteer members working in six regional groups across the state.
 Our goal is to measurably reduce the burden of cancer on the citizens of Tennessee by implementing a collaborative statewide plan driven by data, science, capacity, and outcomes.
 The annual meeting brings together the state cancer community to focus on transforming the latest knowledge into strategies that communities, institutions, businesses and individuals can employ to battle cancer

 The Cervical Cancer Coalition of Tennessee received a grant through its partnership with the Witness Project.
 And for 3 years CCCT was asked to participate in Shop For A Cause a fund-raising effort created by a nationally known retail store Macy’s to help non-profits raise money for its cause.
-CCCT is also a member of United Way and has a profile on Giving Matter’s.
-CCCT has been a 501C3 for over 10 years and for more information about volunteering as a board member or to schedule Ms. Gunter to share her story call 615-485-5069 or go to our website at www.cervicalcancercoalition.org.
+CCCT is also a member of

 United Way of Nashville code # 3715